helping my loved one through addiction

 The National Harm Reduction Coalition connects poeple who use drugs & their loved ones to resources and community.

 We can offer therapy and other support to ensure that you are mentally ready to support your loved one.
 Not ready for our care?
-Our blog has some useful information for how to help your loved one through their journey.
+Download our e-book for some useful information for how to help your loved one through their journey.

 Not sure what type of treatment your loved one might need?